Sue Lawley: Early life and education

-Sue Lawley was born at Sedgley, near Dudley, in July 1946, and was a pupil at Dudley Girls High School.
+Susan Lawley was born in Sedgley, Staffordshire, near Dudley, on 14 July 1946, and was a pupil at Dudley Girls High School.
 She studied modern languages at the University of Bristol, where she dropped her Dudley accent in favour of received pronunciation.

 Career

 She began her professional career as a trainee reporter on the Western Mail and South Wales Echo between 1967 and 1970, during which time she shared a house in Cardiff with Michael Buerk.
 She then moved to BBC Plymouth as a subeditor and freelance reporter from 1970 until 1972.
-In 1972, she worked as a sound recordist and then gained prominence as one of the reporters/presenters of BBC TV's news magazine Nationwide.
-She appeared on the show until 1975, when she was offered the main anchor role on the nightly news show Tonight.
+In 1972 she worked as a sound recordist and then gained prominence as one of the reporters/presenters of BBC TV's news magazine Nationwide.
+She appeared on the show until 1975, when she was offered the main anchor role on the nightly news programme Tonight.

-In 1974, Lawley was part of the BBC's Election Team for the October General Election and in 1979, anchored the morning election results show the day after the General Election night broadcast.
-When Sir Robin Day suffered a heart attack, Lawley sat in for him as the chair of the topical discussion programme Question Time for several editions.
-In later years, Fiona Bruce was credited with being the first woman to host Question Time and the first woman as part of the BBC's Election Night team, when in fact Lawley had performed both roles many years before Bruce.
+In 1974 Lawley was part of the BBC's Election Team for the October general election and in 1979 she anchored the morning election results show the day after the general election night broadcast.

 Lawley left Tonight on maternity leave in 1978, being replaced by Valerie Singleton, and after her maternity leave, rejoined Nationwide as one of the two main anchors, alongside Frank Bough.
-Lawley remained with the show until it came to a close in 1983.
+Lawley remained with the show until it came to an end in 1983.
+During an interview with the Carpenters on Nationwide in October 1981, she surprised the singer Karen Carpenter by asking her directly about her anorexia, an eating disorder which contributed to her death on 4 February 1983.
+Lawley is also notable for moderating a telephone town hall with Margaret Thatcher towards the end of Nationwide’s run, in which the then-Prime Minister was caught off guard by Diana Gould, a geography teacher from Gloucestershire who questioned the Sinking of the ARA General Belgrano during the Falklands War.
+This ultimately led to tensions between Thatcher’s administration and the BBC through the 1980s.

-During an interview with the Carpenters on Nationwide in 1981 she surprised Karen Carpenter by asking her directly about her anorexia, an eating disorder which contributed to her death in February 1983.
+After Nationwide, Lawley became an anchor of the Nine O'Clock News bulletin on BBC1.
+When Robin Day suffered a heart attack, Lawley sat in for him as the chair of the topical discussion programme Question Time for several editions, many years before Fiona Bruce became the first female full-time presenter of the show.